laresbernardo/lares/README.md

 ## What else is there?

 You can type `lares::` in **RStudio** and you will get a pop-up with all the functions that are currently available within the package.
-You might also want to check the whole documentation by running `help(package = lares)` locally or in the [rdrr.io](https://rdrr.io/github/laresbernardo/lares/man/) or [rdocumentation.org](https://www.rdocumentation.org/packages/lares/versions/4.7) online websites.
+You might also want to check the whole documentation by running `help(package = "lares")` locally or in the [rdrr.io](https://rdrr.io/github/laresbernardo/lares/man/) or [rdocumentation.org](https://www.rdocumentation.org/packages/lares/versions/4.7) online websites.
 Remember to check the families and similar functions on the **See Also** sections.

 ### Getting further help